gagle/node-seraphim/README.md

     .load (...);
 ```

 The `load()` function enqueues a task but it actually doesn't execute it.
 These tasks are asynchronous and they are executed in subsequent loop ticks in the same order they are enqueued, one task per tick.
-Therefore, at the end of the current tick the number of pending tasks is known so there's no need to execute a _"ok, I don't want to enqueue any more tasks, begin with the load"_ function:
+Therefore, at the end of the current tick the number of pending tasks is known so there's no need to execute a _"ok, I don't want to enqueue any more tasks, begin with the loading"_ function:

 ```javascript
 .load (...)